Anuvab Pal: Career

+As an actor, he played Mr. Mukherjee in the Mira Nair directed A Suitable Boy by Vikram Seth for BBC 1.

 Chortle, the British comedy website, announced on 22 December 2021, that Anuvab Pal and Mark Watson would be part of a Soho Theatre line up of stand up comedy specials on Amazon Prime Video UK.
-Anuvab's show The Empire was recorded at Soho Theatre in London in January 2021.
-The release date is scheduled for May 6, 2022.
+Pal's show The Empire was recorded at the Soho Theatre in London in January 2021 for release on 6 May 2022.

+In June 2023, Broadway's The Roundabout Theatre Company in New York City, did a staged reading of Chaos Theory starring American-Indian actors Manu Narayan and Rita Wolf directed by Arpita Mukherjee as part of 2023 Refocus Projects.

+In September 2023, Pal was featured in a Sky History documentary titled "Why Does Everyone Hate The British Empire" hosted by comedian Al Murray.